Are you a textile technique addict?

 But the journey to success hasn’t been a smooth one.

 Perhaps you can relate?
 Maybe you have a hundred ideas buzzing around your head but lack focus.
 You try to bring those ideas to life using every technique in the book.
-After all, there are hundreds of possible pathways as a textile artist; the options can be overwhelming and it can be confusing knowing what to focus on.
+After all, there are hundreds of possible options for getting creative with textiles and stitch.
+And that can be overwhelming.

 Sue had fallen into a similar trap.